barnusszalai/Dissertation_2023/README.md

 The three sub-folders contain the source code for the three different parts of the application.

-Please refer to the PDF report for full functionality description.
+Please refer to the PDF report for a full explanation!

 Deployed-Django: